Mozayik/shovel/README.md

 - Bootstraps itself on a remote system, installing Node.js and itself as needed
 - Cross platform (macOS/Linux) by leveraging NodeJS's inherent cross platform capabilities
-- Comes with a wide range of built-in asserters
+- Comes with a wide range of built-in assertions and actions
 - Able to set script wide variables and safely use Javascript for calculated values
 - Uses an easy-to-read JSON5 script format, allowing multi-line strings and comments